 All new individual training clients participate with their dog in a one-time comprehensive assessment that results in an individually developed training plan.
 This assessment typically takes about 90 minutes, please bring a leash, collar and/or harness, lots of small soft high-value treats and water for your dog, and proof of current vaccinations.
 The cost of the initial assessment is $235 tax included, payable by cash or check at that time.

-Individual training is particularly helpful in the beginning, especially if there are serious problems.
-By appointment Monday through Friday 08:30 to 11:30 and 13:00 to 17:30, these goal oriented 50 minute sessions are structured for specific results.
+By appointment Monday through Friday 08:30 to 11:30 and 13:30 to 17:30, these goal oriented 50 minute sessions are structured for specific results.
 Homework will typically be ten minute sessions three times daily based upon progress and ability.
 Individual training sessions are $115 tax included payable by cash or check at that time.

 Half hour sessions are also available by request, these are particularly useful for working on specific goals.